Camino de Santiago with Auswalk

 Now you can start from Seville in the south of Spain, the middle of France, Portugal, or the most popular route of all – The Camino Frances (The French Way) which begins just over the Pyrenees into France, a St Jean Pied de Port.

-Your experience will be different depending on what route you take, of course, however, the constants of the Camino seem to be immersion into a historic world of churches and cathedrals, ancient agricultural landscapes, wonderful regional cuisine and a shared sense of mission with your fellow pilgrims.
+Your experience will be different depending on what route you take, of course, however, the constants of the Camino de Santiago seem to be immersion into a historic world of churches and cathedrals, ancient agricultural landscapes, wonderful regional cuisine and a shared sense of mission with your fellow pilgrims.

 Whatever your reasons for walking, the destination is the same, and there’s a friendliness and camaraderie that feels unique to the Camino.
 Stories and walks shared.
 The journey made richer.